SSDI Payments in New Hampshire: What to Expect

 3/5/2026 | 1 min read

-Your SSDI benefit amount is based entirely on your Average Indexed Monthly Earnings (AIME) — a figure derived from your highest-earning 35 years of work history.
+Your SSDI benefit is based on your Average Indexed Monthly Earnings (AIME) — a figure derived from your highest-earning 35 years of work history, adjusted for inflation.
 The SSA then applies a formula to your AIME to produce your Primary Insurance Amount (PIA), which becomes your monthly benefit.

 Average and Maximum SSDI Payments in New Hampshire